pacifiq-hub/Transportation-Choices-Clustering-SQL-Matlab/README.md

-βni are unknown parameters to be estimated with the data.εni captures the remaining factors that are not included as observed variables.
+βni are unknown parameters to be estimated with the data. εni captures the remaining factors that are not included as observed variables.
 This error term can come from various sources (preferences are not homogeneous, incomplete information about the attributes of the alternatives such as comfort, measurement errors, etc.).